 - Checking resource consumption when working with large artifacts.
 During these checks, we pay attention to how much CPU, RAM, and disk space our API consumes when processing large arrays of data.
 We also check how many resources will be consumed by an agent that interacts with our API.

-You can use different tools and methods for API performance testing depending on your project.
+You can use best automation tools for testing API performance depending on your project.
 In this case, we used Apache JMeter for performance testing.
 However, for simpler projects, even a simple bash script calling cURL requests may be enough.

 Creating automated API tests can be a very time-consuming process.
 But since these tests are stable, easy to support, and rarely show false responses, the time spent on test creation proves a worthy investment.